Office of the City Clerk

 Members of the public wishing to address the Council under "Non-Agenda Comment" must fill out a "Non-Agenda Comment" speaker slip and file it with the City Clerk in Council Chambers at the meeting at which the speaker wishes to speak.
 Speaker slips may not be turned in prior to the meeting date or after completion of "Non-Agenda Comment."
 Each speaker will be limited to two (2) minutes.
 Speakers may not allocate their time to other speakers.
 If there are eight (8) or more speakers on a single issue, the maximum time for the issue will be 16 minutes.
 Speaker order will generally be determined on a first-come first-served basis; however, priority may be given to speakers who have not addressed the legislative body during "Non-Agenda Comment" at the last regularly scheduled Council meeting.
 "Non-Agenda Comment" is limited to 30 minutes during the morning session of the Tuesday Council meeting.
 Per Rule 2.2, any remaining speakers will be given an opportunity to speak after Council concludes the other agenda items for that day.
 Pursuant to open meeting laws, no substantive discussion or action may be taken at the meeting during "Non-Agenda Comment"; however, answers may be provided, staff direction may be given, and the matter may be referred to a future meeting.
 Please note: During those weeks when City Council meetings are scheduled to be held at 6:00 p.m. in Council Chambers, "Non-Agenda Comment" will be held at the 6:00 p.m. meeting for that day.
 Please also note: "Non-Agenda Comment" will NOT be heard during Special Meetings of the City Council, Housing Authority, or Public Facilities Financing Authority; however, "Non-Agenda Comment" will be taken during any regularly scheduled Housing Authority or Public Facilities Financing Authority meeting, provided the topic is under the jurisdiction of said authority.

 Closed Session: Members of the public may also speak to items docketed for Closed Session of the City Council.
 Comments will be taken when the docketed items are read into the record by the City Clerk prior to the Council adjourning into Closed Session.
 Time allotted to each speaker is determined by the Chair and, in general, is limited to three (3) minutes per speaker per item.
-Please note: The public comment portion of Closed Session generally takes place at 9 a.m. on the Tuesdays when there is also a Council meeting scheduled.
+Please note: The public comment portion of Closed Session generally takes place during the 10 a.m. session on the Tuesdays when there is also a Closed Session meeting scheduled.
 Closed Session takes place in the Committee/Closed Session Room on the 12th floor of the City Administration Building (202 C Street, San Diego, CA 92101).

 You may use the Internet to express interest or comment about an item to be discussed by the City Council in an upcoming meeting.
 Complete and submit the Public Comment Form on the Website for the Council docket.
 Your comments will be distributed to Council members and will be retained as part of the record.